jozavala-msft/data-accelerator/Arm-Parameters.md

 ### Install/update the app packages
 * If you want to deploy the new packages such as the service fabric apps and the web site to your existing environment, please follow the steps below.
 	* In common.parameters.txt,
-		* Please make sure all parameter values the same as what you used before
+		* Please make sure all parameter values are the same as to what you used before
 		* Use the same product name
 			* Use the product name to productName property
 			* Set randomizeProductName=n